 Who gets GARDASIL?

 When GARDASIL was introduced, it was marketed primarily to girls and women.
-Today, it is recommend that boys also receive the vaccine to protect against STIs such as genital warts and anal cancer.
+Today, it is recommended that boys also receive the vaccine to protect against STIs such as genital warts and anal cancer.
 According to Merck & Co., the vaccine helps prevent HPV-related cancer and diseases caused by HPV types 6, 11, 16, and 18.
 (There are more than 100 known types.)
 The GARDASIL website states that the vaccine is appropriate for both girls and boys as young as nine and as old as 26.

 HPV Vaccine Side Effects